EU ponders stronger social protection as populist wave rises

 Finally, in an extension of existing laws, all working parents of children up to 12 and carers with dependent relatives would have the right to request reduced or flexible working hours, and possibly choose where they work.

-BusinessEurope, an employers organization, said extending parental leave rights beyond existing laws was too expensive, especially at a time when the Commission was also urging member states to ensure their public finances were sustainable.

-"Many Member States simply cannot afford to grant sickness pay levels to people taking parental leave," BusinessEurope President Emma Marcegaglia said.

-The Commission also proposed a review of workers' contracts with employers' organizations and trade unions "to ensure that people in all forms of employment have adequate access to social protection and employment services."
+The Commission also proposed a review of workers' contracts with employers' organisations and trade unions "to ensure that people in all forms of employment have adequate access to social protection and employment services."

 The EU executive invited the views of EU governments and institutions on developing future social policies.

-Once Britain leaves the EU in 2019, the 27 remaining members could decide to jointly develop their social policies and maybe fully harmonize citizens' rights across the EU.
+Once Britain leaves the EU in 2019, the 27 remaining members could decide to jointly develop their social policies and maybe fully harmonise citizens' rights across the EU.